 Kumquats might not be the first fruit you think to turn to for using in cocktails.
 The tiny orange citrus fruit, although packed full of tart flavor some describe as between a lime and a tangerine, yields almost no juice.
 Even if you had the patience to try squeezing dozens of them, akin to trying to make a Daiquiri with key limes, it would get you nowhere.
 Fortunately, there are other ways of incorporating the fruit’s unique flavor into your drinks.
 This recipe from bar star Naren Young uses an innovative one.

-A riff on the iconic Breakfast Martini created by London bartender Salvatore Calabrese, Young’s recipe calls for making a kumquat marmalade, cooking the fruit into the classic jam-like treat along with a variety of spices, and incorporating a heaping bar spoon of the marmelade into the drink.
+A riff on the iconic Breakfast Martini created by London bartender Salvatore Calabrese, Young’s recipe calls for making a kumquat marmalade, cooking the fruit into the classic jam-like treat along with a variety of spices, and incorporating a heaping bar spoon of the marmalade into the drink.
 When it’s shaken with gin, orange liqueur, and freshly squeezed lemon juice, the resulting cocktail features layers of citrus flavors.

 It might be a bit much for an ordinary breakfast, despite its name, but it does make a great brunch cocktail, and is lovely at any time of day.